MenoncleMaya/ObsidianRendorsia/KolasNotes/EVERYTHING/Bartolome, The Rushing Patience.md

 -(16 years old) -
-Bartolome is a monk who sheltered Misha, a samurai from The Rebels of Freedom, who he found half dead after the samurai's steed traveled to Bartolome's dojo with the samurai on its back.
+Bartolome is a monk who sheltered Misha, a samurai from [[The Rebels of Freedom]], who he found half dead after the samurai's steed traveled to Bartolome's dojo with the samurai on its back.

 Bartolome took care of the mans wounds and let him rest until he woke up.